From Chicago Union Station to O'Hare Airport

 First of all, you need to get to the CTA station (the Clinton station on the Blue line).
 The Clinton station is located two blocks (300 m) south of Union Station (map).
 Exit Union Station to Clinton and walk south towards the highway.
 The entrances to the CTA station are located on Clinton underneath the highway overpass over the street.
 The entire walk takes about 5 minutes.

 Now you are at the CTA station.
-The fare is $2.25.
-Buy a transit card from the farecard machines (cash only).
-Exact fare is required; however, one transit card can be shared by several people - just put enough money for all the riders.
+The fare is $3.
+Buy a single-ride ticket from the farecard machines (cash, debit or credit cards).
 Pay your fare, pass through the turnstiles to the boarding platform, and board any Blue line train headed to O'Hare (check the destination signs on the arriving train).
 Travel to the O'Hare station and get off the train.
-The travel time from Clinton to O'Hare is 49 minutes; trains run every 7-10 minutes daily.
+The travel time from Clinton to O'Hare is 46 minutes; trains run every 5-10 minutes daily.

 The total travel time from Union Station to O'Hare should be about 1 hour 15 minutes including all walking, waiting, and riding the train (about 1 hour 20 minutes if you are going to the International terminal).